wmde/Diff/README.md

 * `NativeArrayComparer`: Adapter for PHPs native array_diff method.
 * `StrategicArrayComparer`: Computes the difference between two arrays by comparing elements with a `ValueComparer`.
 * `StrictArrayComparer`: Does strict comparison of values and holds quantity into account.
-* `OrderedArrayComparer`: Since 0.9.
-Computes the difference between two ordered arrays by comparing elements with a `ValueComparer`.
+* `OrderedArrayComparer`: Computes the difference between two ordered arrays by comparing elements with a `ValueComparer`.

 All classes part of the ArrayComparer component can be found in [src/ArrayComparer](src/ArrayComparer)